karussell/xvantage/README.txt

  * maybe not so fast
  * maybe not so stable like all the others
  * not thread save, you have to use multiple instances of Xvantage
+ * no arg constructor (at least private), getter and setters are necessary

   Advantages